-Delete your cache and other browser data
+Delete your cache, history, and other browser data

 You have control over your browsing data.
 This data includes things like your browsing and download history and saved form data.
 Use the "Clear browsing data" dialog to delete all your data or just a portion of your data, collected during a specific period of time.